akinsey/baron/README.md

 # allows json-rpc api calls from baron
 server=1

-# these should match your .env username and password
+# these should match your config or .env bitcoind username and password
 rpcuser=username
 rpcpassword=password
 ```